Chicago Bulls: 1995–98: Return of Jordan and second three-peat

 In addition, the 1995–96 team holds several other records, including the best road record in a standard 41 road-game season (33–8), the all-time best start by a team (41–3), and the best start at home (37–0).
 The Bulls also posted the second-best home record in history (39–2), behind only the 1985–86 Celtics 40–1 home mark.
 The team triumphed over the Miami Heat in the first round, the New York Knicks in the second round, the Orlando Magic in the Eastern Conference Finals and finally Gary Payton, Shawn Kemp and the Seattle SuperSonics for their fourth title.
-The 1995–96 Chicago Bulls are widely regarded as one of the greatest teams in the history of basketball.
+The 1995–96 Bulls are widely regarded as one of the greatest teams in the history of basketball.